SonuaF/alx-system_engineering-devops/0x01-shell_permissions/README.md

-a scripts that sets the mode of the file hello the same as olleh mode
+a scripts that executes permission to all subdirectories of the current directory